LaurentInSeattle/PaletteDesigner/README.md

+# Work In Progress

+Nothing works...

 # PaletteDesigner

-Interactive tool to generate color palettes and themes, exporting projects to XAML, AXAML and JSON for use in various applications
+(Will be) An Interactive tool to generate color palettes and themes, exporting design projects to XAML, AXAML and JSON for use in various applications, such as Avalonia or WPF desktop applications.